Veeam Cloud Connect License

 To provide more flexibility and introduce a trial period for tenant workload processing, Veeam Backup & Replication offers the concept of new workloads.
 New workloads are workloads that were processed for the first time within the current calendar month.
 For example, Veeam Backup & Replication processes 7 machines in November.
 In December, Veeam Backup & Replication processes the same 7 machines plus 2 new machines.
 In December, these 2 machines are considered as new workloads.

-New workloads are counted separately from existing workloads and do not consume instances in the license during the month when they were introduced.
-On the first day of the new month, the number of instances related to new workloads is added to the total number of used instances, and the new instances counter is reset.
+New workloads are counted separately from existing workloads and do not consume points in the license during the month when they were introduced.
+On the first day of the new month, the number of points related to new workloads is added to the total number of used points, and the new points counter is reset.
 New workloads are included in a license usage report for informational purposes.

 The Veeam Cloud Connect license period is set in accordance with the chosen licensing program.